 Serving the defence

-It is important to serve the defence on time.
-As in accordance with the Civil Procedure Rules, the defence must be filed at court and served on the other party within 14 days of the particulars of the claim or 28 day if the acknowledgement of service was filed.
+Under the Civil Procedure Rules, the defence must be filed at court and served on the other party within 14 days of the particulars of the claim, or 28 days if an acknowledgement of service was filed.

 Filing and serving defence late

 If the defendant fails to serve the acknowledgement of service or a defence and the time for doing so already expired, the claimant may usually obtain judgment in default.
 The claimant cannot obtain judgment in default, if:

 - it is a claim for delivery of goods subject to an agreement regulated by the Consumer Credit Act 1974;